kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 > Check [Filter menu customization](http://demos.kendoui.com/web/grid/filter-menu-customization.html) for a live demo.

 ### columns.footerTemplate `String|Function`
-The [template](/api/framework/kendo#methods-template) which is used to render the footer table cell for the column.
+The [template](/api/framework/kendo#methods-template) which renders the footer table cell for the column.

 The fields which can be used in the template are: